mmarschall/mailplane_clean/README.md

 It was originally developed by [Jim Mitchell](http://jimmitchell.org/projects/mailplane_clean_css/)

-If gmail is too heavy on your eyes you should give this custom stylesheet a try.
+If the gmail interface is too busy for you, give this custom stylesheet a try.
 It reduces the gmail experience in your Mailplane window to the necessary minimum increasing overview and usability.

 Usage
 -----